maeklong/maeklong.github.io/Juniper/JNCDA.md

 + **The customer has voiced concerns that the network design and implementation cannot affect current sales in any way**
 + business continuity
 + **Feedback : Business continuity is an organization’s need to ensure that essential functions can continue during and after a disaster, including the prevention of interruption to mission-critical services, and the ability to reestablish full functionality as quickly as possible.**
++ **Any outage results in lost revenue for your company, and may result in lost customers.
+Network uptime is your top priority**

 ### business continuity planning
 + test the plan